TheOdinProject/curriculum/react/getting_started_with_react/rendering_techniques.md

 ### Conditionally Rendering UI

 Let us make some decisions within our component.
 What if we only want to render an animal that starts with the letter L?
-To make these decisions, we would use some soft of conditional expression.
+To make these decisions, we would use some sort of conditional expression.
 Let us continue using the code we have written above.

 #### Using Ternary Operator